mat0714/simple-crm/README.md

 http://localhost:8080/swagger-ui/
 ```
 ### To try this API with Swagger you have to:
-1. Send post request to authentication endpoint with data mentioned below.
+1. Send post request to the authentication endpoint with data mentioned below.
 You can login as manager or employee.
 This will determine actions which you will be able to perform.

 Login:
 ```